KAICIID Dialogue Centre: Arab Region

+Asia

+South Asia is home to some of the most religiously diverse countries in the world.
+KAICIID facilitates exchanges among religious leaders and faith-based organizations in South and South-East Asia, designed to help communities find common solutions to shared problems, such as violent extremism, intercommunal conflict, marginalisation and displacement.
+KAICIID has also convened Buddhist and Muslim leaders to engage in dialogues addressing hate speech, protection of holy sites, and inclusive education.
+The Centre partners with the Association of Southeast Asian Nations (ASEAN) Institute for Peace and Reconciliation, equipping religious leaders and policymakers with dialogue skills.
+KAICIID has also supported the ASEAN Youth Interfaith Camp.

 Europe

 In Europe, KAICIID works mainly in the field of refugee and migrant inclusion, hate speech prevention and the strengthening of social cohesion.
 The Europe programme of the centre is structured across three pillars: the "People Seeking Refuge in Europe" subprogramme, the "Social Cohesion Initiative" and the "Regional Collaboration and Networking Programme".
 The programme is designed to bring together religious leaders and policymakers in joint efforts which address some of the European continent's most pressing problems: the need for inclusive education for, and with refugees and migrants; the need for investigating and strengthening ways in which European leaders can act to protect religious minorities, and the provision of capacity-building tools for religious leaders and faith-based organizations to build up resilience, address and prevent hate speech and hate crime in Europe.
 In Europe, KAICIID co-established the "Muslim-Jewish Leadership Council" (MJLC), a platform that brings together Muslim and Jewish religious leaders from Europe., as well as the Network for Dialogue, a pan-European network that connects faith and civil society actors to promote the use of dialogue and develop recommendations for the social inclusion of migrants and refugees in Europe.

 In October 2021, KAICIID hosted the 3rd edition of the "European Policy Dialogue Forum on Refugees and Migrants" in Lisbon, Portugal, in partnership with the European Council of Religious Leaders/Religions for Peace Europe (ECRL/RfP Europe) and with the support of the OSCE's Office for Democratic Institutions and Human Rights (ODIHR).
 The conference was the first major on-site event that KAICIID hosted in its future host country, Portugal.
 It saw the participation of the Portuguese Minister of Foreign Affairs, Augusto Santos Silva., who delivered a keynote speech.